-The seeds for The Community Library Project (TCLP) were sown in the early 2010’s with a read-aloud program conducted by Mridula Koshy & Michael Creighton, for children attending the Ramditti J R Narang Deepalaya Learning Centre in New Delhi.
+The seeds for The Community Library Project (TCLP) were sown in the early 2010’s with a read-aloud program conducted by volunteers, for children attending the Ramditti J R Narang Deepalaya Learning Centre in New Delhi.

-At the centre of the program was the idea that reading is thinking.
-That everyone, regardless of their social or economic background, had the right to books and other tools of learning.
+At the center of the program was the idea that "Reading Is Thinking" - that everyone, regardless of their social or economic background, had the right to books and other tools of learning.
 In order to actualize this, one had to acknowledge the serious lack of free, community libraries in India that welcomed all, especially in those communities that had historically been left out (or actively kept out) of any discourse around books & reading.

-In 2014-15, the first library was set up, in partnership with the NGO Deepalaya.
+In 2014-15, the first library was set up, in partnership with the NGO Deepalaya and Narang Trust.
 Anyone could walk in and become a member, free of cost.
-Members could issue books once a week and participate in the Reading Program consisting of regular read-alouds that focussed on scaffolding first-generation readers as they embarked on their reading journeys.
+Members could issue books once a week and participate in the Reading Program consisting of regular read alouds that focused on encouraging first-generation readers as they embarked on their reading journeys.

-The Reading Program has developed multi-faceted curriculum for first-generation readers from ages 4 yrs to 16 yrs, and includes daily Read Alouds by member leaders, volunteers and staff, the Reading Fluency program, Honour Roll, Poetry Workshops and Book Club etc. TCLP libraries are high-standard, low-cost libraries with an excellently curated (and regularly updated) collection of over 7,000 books in Hindi, English, Urdu and Bengali.
+The Reading Program has developed multi-faceted curriculum for first-generation readers from ages 4 yrs to 16 yrs, and includes daily read alouds by member leaders, volunteers and staff, the Reading Fluency program, Honour Roll, Poetry Workshops, Book Club etc. TCLP libraries are high-standard, low-cost libraries with an excellently curated (and regularly updated) collection of over 35,000 books in Hindi, English, Urdu and Bengali.

-TCLP is consistently moving towards making its libraries community-owned as it mentors the Students Council – selected members, who are trained in library science, read-aloud strategies and community mobilization.
-These young leaders are emerging as librarians, community organizers as well as read-aloud trainers that are building a culture of ‘Reading Is Thinking’.
+TCLP is consistently moving towards making its libraries community-owned as it mentors the Student Council – selected members, and member-interns, who are trained in library science, read aloud strategies and community mobilization.
+These young leaders are emerging as librarians, community organizers as well as read aloud trainers that are building a culture of "Reading Is Thinking".

-TCLP libraries have evolved into cultural & literary hubs, where community can engage with each other’s ideas in a safe & meaningful way.
-These spaces open up to writers, publishers, poets, dancers, musicians and other artists to perform and share their works with local residents.
-While our members benefit from & enjoy these experiences, artists, writers & publishers, too, widen their notions of who their audiences can be.
+TCLP libraries have evolved into cultural and literary hubs, where members of the community can engage with one another's ideas in a safe and meaningful way.
+These spaces welcome writers, publishers, poets, dancers, musicians and other artists to perform and share their works.
+While our members benefit from and enjoy these experiences, artists, writers and publishers, too, widen their understanding of their audience.

-TCLP has initiated The Community Library Network, an attempt to bring different free libraries and reading programs across India onto one platform that supports each other and unites to advocate for community libraries that welcome all.
-By doing so, it hopes to build momentum on the library movement that has well & truly begun in India.
+TCLP is part of The Community Library Network, an attempt to bring different free libraries and reading programs across India onto one platform.
+Together, member libraries advocate for community libraries that welcome all.
+TCLN builds momentum for the library movement that has well and truly begun in India.

-The Community Library Project is animated by the idea that all people should have access to books and thinking through books, and that this can be accomplished by creating libraries that allow people to borrow books at no cost.
-We are particularly concerned in building a library movement that promotes libraries that welcome all and provide an inclusive space for members to come together to articulate their ideas, opinions, questions and issues.
+The Community Library Project is animated by the idea that all people should have access to books, and thinking through books; and that this can be accomplished by creating libraries that allow people to borrow books at no cost.
+We are concerned with building a library movement that promotes libraries that welcome all and provide an inclusive space for members to come together to articulate their ideas and issues.

-To strive for an equitable and thoughtful society by expanding access to books and by promoting critical and imaginative thinking, so that our society is one characterised by increasing freedom to introspect, gain self-awareness, debate and express ourselves.
+We strive for an equitable and thoughtful society by expanding access to books and by promoting critical and imaginative thinking.
+Our goal is to build a society characterized by increasing freedom to introspect, become self-aware, debate and express ourselves.